Updated: Feb 5

 It’s not a dance move, but if it were, it would be a very difficult one.
 The idea is to have a surprise twist at the end of the story that reveals something true and good about your main character/s—and you.
 What O. Henry was so deft at revealing with his surprise endings was his “conviction that people are essentially good and possess an innate dignity,” as English professor M. Westwood writes in the enotes.com entry on O. Henry endings.

-In short, an O. Henry ending makes readers feel good, not only about themselves but about the
+In short, an O. Henry ending makes readers feel good, not only about themselves but about the possibilities of humanity as a whole.

 There are plenty of examples of surprise endings in literature, but most do not make you feel better about humanity.
-And while many professors and teachers cover the O. Henry ending (using The Gift of the Magi as their prime example), there is the annoying little fact that no one seems to be able to
+And while many professors and teachers cover the O. Henry ending (using The Gift of the Magi as their prime example), there is the annoying little fact that no one seems to be able to cite a full-length novel that uses the device.
+As a novelist myself, I take this as a challenge.

 Is the O. Henry ending unique to O. Henry short stories and not much use to other writers, especially those of us who write long stories?